jtonglet/jtonglet/README.md

 I recently graduated from KULeuven, majoring in Data Science.
 I am now pursuing an advanced Master's degree in AI, with a specialization in Speech and Language Technologies.

-I am interested in conducting NLP research, including :
+I am interested in NLP research, including :

              💬 Natural Language Understanding and Generation